Selvapuram

 Selvapuram is a major residential locality of the city of Coimbatore in Tamil Nadu, India.
 It is located on the banks of Noyyal river, which runs to the northwestern boundary of the locality.
-It is situated in the northwestern part of the city, and is a major resedenial and industrial locality in the city.
+It is situated in the northwestern part of the city, and is a major residential and industrial locality in the city.
 It is one of the well developed neighborhoods in the city and has been part of Coimbatore Corporation since 1866.

 History

 The locality of "Selvapuram" was previously known as "Pallapalayam".
 Later it was changed as "Selvapuram" with the name inspired from the nearby "Selva Chinthamani Kulam".
 It is a part of Coimbatore Municipal Corporation since 1866.
 It is now part of the south zone of the city.

 Geography

 Selvapuram is located at a distance of 2.8 km from the centre of the city, Townhall.
 The nerve centre of Selvapuram is Siruvani Road.
 The other major arterial roads are Ponnaiyarajapuram Road, Ukkadam Bypass Road connecting Selvapuram with Ukkadam, Sundakamuthur Bypass Road and Vadavlli Road.
 Selvapuram shares its border with Perur to the west, Ukkadam to the south, Townhall to the east and Ponnaiyarajapuram to the north.
 It is located about 14.1 km from the Coimbatore International Airport and about 3.5 km from City railway station, 7.1 km from Gandhipuram Central Bus Terminus, 3.6 km from Ukkadam Bus Terminus, 11.3 km from Singanallur Bus Terminus and 8 km from Podanur railway station and is well connected to local bus services to various parts of the city.
 It shares its border with Townhall, Perur, Chokkampudur, Ukkadam, Ponnaiyarajapuram and Telugupalayam.